 Are you on a tight budget?
 Consider ceramic tiles or luxury vinyl.

-Do you want to install it yourself?
-Pick a material that can be installed as a floating floor.
+Do you want to install the floors yourself?
+Pick a material that can be installed as a floating floor, like engineered hardwood or vinyl plank.

-Would you prefer a green option?
+Would you prefer a green flooring option?
 Go with cork – the eco-friendliest choice, by far.

 Does your home’s resale value top your priority list?
 Invest in a higher end product like natural stone or engineered hardwood, and have it professionally installed.